spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 **TODO Look at TODO comments from the Stream Processing with RabbitMQ for guidance....**

-We will start from Spring initializr and create three Spring Cloud Stream applications by choosing `Apache kafka` binder.
+We will start from Spring initializr and create three Spring Cloud Stream applications by choosing `Apache Kafka` binder.

-The three sample applications include:
+Lets consider a scenario where the mobile phone service company calculates the users' call and data cost based on the usage.

+The streaming application has:

-Source - Usage Detail Sender `source` application sends the `call` and `data` usage per `userId`.
+- The `Source` application named `UsageDetailSender` generates the users' `call` and `data` usage per `userId`.

-Processor - Usage Cost Processor `processor` application computes the call and data usage cost per `userId`.
+- The `Processor` application named `UsageCostProcessor` computes the call and data usage cost per `userId`.

-Sink - Usage Cost Logger `sink` application logs the usage cost detail.
+- The `Sink` application named `UsageCostLogger` logs the usage cost detail in the application log.

-**TODO describe what the source, processor and sink will do, introduce the domain model.**
-**TODO we can remove a step by not requiring the domain object to be in its own package**
+The domain models used in these applications are:

+- UsageDetail
+  - userId
+  - data
+  - duration
+- UsageCostDetail
+  - userId
+  - callCost
+  - dataCost

-We will then run them on your local machine, Cloud Foundry and Kubernetes without using Data Flow.
+We will then run them on your local machine, Cloud Foundry and Kubernetes without using Spring Cloud Data Flow.
-This provides a foundation to understand the steps that Data Flow is will automate for you.
+This provides a foundation to understand the steps that Data Flow will automate for you.

 ## Development